A Closer Look at Self-Supervised Lightweight Vision Transformers: Distillation Improves Pre-Trained Models

+Then, we focus on the comparison between MAE-Tiny and MoCov3-Tiny, trying to give some explanations for their diverse downstream performances observed in \cref{sec:exp}.
+As shown in \cref{fig:attn}, we observe that MoCov3-Tiny (the green box-whisker) generally has more global and broad attention than MAE-Tiny (the orange box-whisker).
+Even several leading blocks have a narrower range of attention distance and entropy than MAE-Tiny.
+We think this characteristic of MoCov3-Tiny makes the downstream fine-tuning with it as initialization take ``shortcuts", \ie, directly paying attention to global features and overlooking local patterns, which may be unfavorable for fine-grained recognition.
+It leads to inferior downstream performance on ImageNet, but fair on Flowers, CIFAR100, \etc, for which the ``shortcuts" may be barely adequate.
+As for MAE-Tiny, its distinct behaviors in higher layers with rather low attention distance and entropy may make it hard to transfer to data-insufficient downstream tasks, thus resulting in inferior performance on these tasks.

-\section{Distillation Improves Pre-trained Models}
+\section{Distillation Improves Pre-Trained Models}

-In the previous section, we have conjectured that it is hard for MAE-lite to learn good representation relevant to recognition in higher layers, though providing good initialization only for lower layers contributes to notable performance improvement.
+In the previous section, we have conjectured that it is hard for MAE to learn good representation relevant to recognition in higher layers, which results in unsatisfactory performance on data-insufficient downstream tasks.
 A natural question is that can it gain more semantic information by scaling up the models.
-We further examine a large pre-trained model, MAE-Base \cite{mae}, and find it achieves a better alignment to DeiT-Tiny, as shown in the left column of \cref{fig:cmp-distill}.
-It indicates that \emph{by scaling up the encoder in the self-supervised pre-training, it is possible to extract features relevant to recognition} in higher layers.
+We further examine a large pre-trained model, MAE-Base \citep{mae}, and find it achieves a better alignment with the reference model, as shown in the top subfigure of \cref{fig:cmp-distill}.
+It indicates that \emph{it is possible to extract features relevant to recognition in higher layers for the scaled-up encoder in MAE pre-training.} These observations motivate us to compress the knowledge of large pre-trained models to tiny ones with knowledge distillation under the MIM framework.

-These observations motivate us to compress the knowledge of large pre-trained models to tiny ones, \ie, applying knowledge distillation during the pre-training phase for lightweight ViTs.
-Although it is a common practice to perform distillation to obtain pre-trained compressed language models \cite{distillbert, tinybert, minilm, minilmv2, mobilebert, ernietiny}, how to apply distillation to obtain better lightweight ViT pre-training under the masked image modeling framework is still unexplored.
-We fill this gap and propose some useful techniques.

 \paragraph{Distillation methods.}